cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 container runtime
-- The network model is implemented by the <font color=red> container runtime </font> on each node.
+- The network model is implemented by the <font color=OrangeRed> container runtime </font> on each node.
 - The most common container runtimes use `Container Network Interface (CNI) plugins` to manage their network and security capabilities.
 - Many different CNI plugins exist from many different vendors.
 Some of these provide only basic features of adding and removing network interfaces, while others provide more sophisticated solutions, such as integration with other container orchestration systems, running multiple CNI plugins, advanced IPAM features etc.